-19 be led by their godless passions."
-These are the people - ani-

-- 20 mal and unspiritual who cause divisions.
-But you must, dear friends, build up your characters on the foundation of your most - 21 holy faith, pray under the guidance of the Holy Spirit, and keep within the love of God, while waiting for the mercy of our Lord - 22 Jesus Christ, to bring you to eternal life.
-To some show pity, because they are in doubt.
-"Drag them out of the fire," and save - 23 them.
+- 19 by their godless passions.'
+These are the people animal and un- - 20 spiritual who cause divisions.
+But you must, dear friends, build up your characters on the foundation of your most holy faith, - 21 pray under the guidance of the Holy Spirit, and keep within the love of God, while waiting for the mercy of our Lord Jesus - 22 Christ, to bring you to eternal life.
+To some show pity, because - 23 they are in doubt.
+'Drag them out of the fire,' and save them.
 To others show pity, but with caution, hating the clothing polluted by their touch.